WordPress/gutenberg/packages/react-native-editor/__device-tests__/README.md

 ## Running the tests locally

-TLDR; to run the tests locally ensure metro isn't running and then run `npm run native test:e2e:ios:local` and `npm run native test:e2e:android:local` for the desired platform.
+TLDR; to run the tests locally ensure metro isn't running and then run `pnpm native test:e2e:ios:local` and `pnpm native test:e2e:android:local` for the desired platform.

 Those commands include the process to build a testable version of the app with these steps: